Four more bodies found in condo rubble; at least 16 dead

 “The way I look at it, as an old Navy guy, is when somebody is missing in action, in the military, you’re missing until you’re found.
 We don’t stop the search,” DeSantis said at a news conference Tuesday.

-Also Tuesday, the White House announced that President Joe Biden and first lady Jill Biden would travel to Surfside on Thursday.
+President Joe Biden and first lady Jill Biden planned to travel to Surfside on Thursday.

 Work at the site has been deliberate and treacherous.
 The pancake collapse of the building left layer upon layer of intertwined debris, frustrating efforts to reach anyone who may have survived in a pocket of space.